andrewchambers/hermes/doc/compared-to-nix-and-guix.md

 ## Philisophical differences

-- Hermes has a focus on simplicy and minimalism, while attempting to take some the nicest aspects of Nix and guix.
+- Hermes has a focus on simplicy and minimalism.
   As an example, hermes provides a fraction of the commands or options you need to learn compared to either Nix or Guix.